Comamoca/miauth.js/README.md

 }
 const miauth = new MiAuth(origin, param, session)

-// accses to the this url, do authentication console.log(miauth.authUrl())
+// access to the this url, do authentication console.log(miauth.authUrl())

 // call when done authentication